 Think about how long a stone can stay warm after a nice summer day.
 Stone in general is a material made for underfloor heating, and limestone can advantageous be used both on a floor with waterborne or electrically supplied underfloor heating.
 The stone stores the heat efficiently and distributes it evenly.

-Choose the right joint
+Choose the right grout

 Plan for niches in the bathroom